jparkerweb/pixel-banner/README.md

 - Set the banner image display to cover or contain and adjust wrapping
 - Seamless integration with Obsidian's interface
 - Banner Image Border radius customization
+- Customize banner appearance with height, fade effect, and border radius
-- Pin API images to your vault for offline use
+- Pin API images to your vault for permanent use (saves to local vault and updates note frontmatter)
+- Refresh random API images with a single click to get a new image for the same keyword(s)
 - Clean up orphaned pinned images

 ## Installation